DreamOfTheRedChamber/leetcode/README.md

 * Commonly used tricks (Example problems: min stack, trapping rain water, largest rectangle in histogram, longest valid parentheses)
   * Using stack to maintains a continuous increasing/decreasing sequence
   * Push the index of array entries into stack
-  * Push a -1 into stack in the beginning to avoid handling corner cases

 #### Queue <a id="ds-queue"></a>

 #### PriorityQueue <a id="ds-priorityqueue"></a>